Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Radius: 5 yards (+1), 10 yards (+2), or 25 yards (+3)
  - Range: STR/5 yards (+0), STR/4 yards (+1), or STR/3 yards (+2)

-These are considered to have the 'Environmental' tag.

 ##### Exploding Tag, Type 2
  - Cost: 250 Ryo
+ - Tags: Consumable

 A more powerful version of the regular exploding tags, not given to genin because experience has shown, time and again, that genin really can't be trusted with high-end explosives.
 Chuunin, however, are more responsible--at least, in theory.